pipelinelabo/datalaiq-wiki/ingesters/simple_relay.md

 #### Extractor Parameter

 The "Extractor" parameter specifies a JSON extraction string which is used to pull a field from a JSON entry.
-The Extraction string follows the same syntax as the Gravwell [json](#!search/json/json.md) search module minus any inline filtering.
+The Extraction string follows the same syntax as the DatalaiQ [json](#!search/json/json.md) search module minus any inline filtering.

 Given the following JSON: